Kabilan1000/CIND820_Streaming_and_Cultural_Exports/README.md

 1. How do Netflix, Disney+, and Amazon Prime differ in representing titles by **genre**, **release period**, and overall **catalogue composition**?
 2. To what extent can metadata, specifically **platform**, **genre**, **release year**, and **type**, help explain or predict a title’s **popularity** (as measured by IMDb ratings)?
 3. Are there clear **differences between platforms** in how metadata factors relate to popularity outcomes?
-4. How can the presence of **international or globally oriented genres** (e.g., “International Movies”) be used to approximate **cultural diversity** across streaming platforms?
+4. How can the presence of **international or globally oriented genres** (e.g., “International Movies”) be used to approximate **cultural diversity**, given the unreliability of country metadata?

 ---